Garnish Island – A Magical Island Garden Paradise

 The flowers in the Italian gardens are a photographer’s delight, and the views across Bantry Bay and Glengarriff are stunning.
 The Grecian temple, clock tower, and the Italian pavilion with its still and beautiful pool help to ensure that the dedicated photographer will spend an absorbing day out here on Garnish Island.

-Please note that in addition to the ferry trip price, there is a small fee for admission to the gardens which is payable on arrival at Garnish Islands.
+Please note that in addition to the ferry trip price, there is a small fee for admission to the gardens which is payable on arrival at Garnish Island.
 This fee helps to cover the costs of the island’s upkeep.
-See here for details.